What to do & observe

 Interestingly, doesn’t the lower left monsterlet, the one being pursued, have a particularly horrid grin on its face, while the soon-to-be-successful pursuing monster, by way of being much more massive, wears a gruesome, satisfied smile?

-Roger N. Shepard originated a number of beautiful illusions in addition to the present one.
+Roger N. Shepard, the author of these drawings, originated a number of beautiful illusions in addition to the present one.
 He drew them himself, and many are now “floating around the internet” without proper attribution (e.g., the elephant with the impossible legs).
 His “Turning the Tables” is also in the present collection.

 Shepard RN (1990) Mind Sights: Original Visual Illusions, Ambiguities, and other Anomalies, New York: WH Freeman and Company